Electricity (Orchestral Manoeuvres in the Dark song): Legacy

 "Electricity" has been praised by other musicians.
 Ted Ottaviano of Book of Love, a band heavily influenced by OMD, said, "I've never heard anything so simple and sophisticated all at the same time...
 [It's] one of my all-time faves."
 Mute Records founder Daniel Miller wrote, "I remember thinking, 'My God, that's an amazing pop song'."
 Philip Oakey of the Human League called it a "brilliant single", while Simple Minds frontman Jim Kerr commented, "I bought it and played it nonstop...
-I was downright jealous to be honest, and I still am."
-David Balfe of The Teardrop Explodes recalled "admiring" the track.
+I was downright jealous to be honest."
+David Balfe of The Teardrop Explodes described "Electricity" as an "electronica classic" that is "known and loved by us all".

-The song has been covered by artists including NOFX, Apoptygma Berzerk and MGMT.
-Q argued that "The Kids Aren't Alright", by punk rock band the Offspring, "borrows heavily" from the track; the magazine pointed to NOFX's punk cover of "Electricity" as evidence.
-In its various releases, the song has been ranked among the best of 1979, 1980 and 1981.
+The track has been covered by artists including NOFX, Apoptygma Berzerk and MGMT.
+Q argued that "The Kids Aren't Alright", by punk rock band the Offspring, "borrows heavily" from the song; the magazine pointed to NOFX's punk cover of "Electricity" as evidence.
+In its various releases, the track has been ranked among the best of 1979, 1980 and 1981.
 In May 1980, ZigZag readers voted it one of the top 20 singles of the past year.
-It has since appeared in lists such as Classic Pop's "Top 40 New Romantic Songs" and Radio X's "20 Best Singles Released on Factory Records".
+It has since appeared in lists such as Electronic Sound's "100 Greatest Electronic Tracks of All Time", Radioeins' "100 Best Electronic Songs", Classic Pop's "Top 40 New Romantic Songs", and Radio X's "20 Best Singles Released on Factory Records".
+"Electricity" was also featured in the Rough Trade article, "Liverpool in 20 Songs".